burger

 • rclone mount kdrive:/My_kDrive_Folder_Path /home/ubuntu/Target_Folder_Path --vfs-cache-mode full --vfs-cache-max-age 24h --vfs-cache-max-size 10G --cache-dir /home/ubuntu/rclone/cache --daemon --allow-other --dir-cache-time 1h --log-file /home/ubuntu/rclone/rclone.log --log-level INFO

-• The --daemon attribute of this command allows you to start the synchronization in the background because without it, this sync ends with each disconnection of the VPS…
+• The --daemon attribute of this command allows you to run the synchronization as a background task because without it, the sync stops at each VPS disconnection…

 2. Example of an rClone configuration file: